 You can sign up to receive each day’s Start Up post by email.
 You’ll need to click a confirmation link, so no spam.

 A selection of 9 links for you.
-Driven mad.
+Verily.
 I’m @charlesarthur on Twitter.
 On Threads: charles_arthur.
 On Mastodon: https://newsie.social/@charlesarthur.
 On Bluesky: @charlesarthur.bsky.social.
 Observations and links welcome.

 »